Mikejo5000/vsts-docs-pr/docs/user-guide/devops-labs/vsts/packagemanagement/readme.md

 These questions aren’t just applicable to newly growing teams.
 If you’re an established team with a legacy code base, you may be asking these same questions as you’re being asked to deliver more value, ever faster.
 Regardless of your situation, componentization can help you build a code base that scales to the size of your team and the speed of today’s development.

-In this module, we'll explore how binary composition through package management can help you manage and share your external dependencies, your OSS, and your isolated shared components.
+In this module, we'll explore how to share a library with the rest of your team using Package Management.

 ## Pre-requisites